espocrm/documentation/docs/administration/bpm-gateways.md

 Can only diverge flows.

 It stops the flow until any of outgoing events gets triggered.
-Triggered event determines the single flow.
+The triggered event determines the single flow.
 Other outgoing events get rejected.

 Only intermediate events can be on the other end of outgoing sequence flows.